Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/docs/user-guide.md

 ```

 Server metrics will be output to the `./TestResults` directory.
 Paging test
-results will found in whatever directory was specified in the `.env` file.
+results will be in a dated sub-directory, e.g.
+`./TestResults/YYYY-mm-dd-HH-MM-SS`.

 ## Troubleshooting